‘What are your short term and long term goals? Or, where do you see yourself in five years?’

 16. Explain briefly how this position will help you achieve your goals:

-Discuss why this job is very much important to you and how you can achieve everything you desire by getting hired to this position.
+Discuss why this job is very much important to you and how you can achieve everything you desire by getting hired for this position.

 State it to the interviewer that this is not the end, but might be a great step towards accomplishing both your long term and short term ambitions.